s8m21/DS-5220-SML/README.md

 # DS 5220 Supervised Machine Learning

-In this repository, the supervised machine learning assignments are highlighted and stored for reference.
-It is done so that one could get an idea about doing the assignments and help themselves in the process when pursusing the Supervised Machine Learning course respectively.
+This repository stores and highlights supervised machine learning assignments as a reference for learners pursuing the course to provide guidance and support.